AlassaneSow/Relampago-population-genomics/Population genetic statistics/README.md

 NATL4  NF
 ```
 ## Identifying highly divergent loci and genes
-To identify highly divergent loci, we calculated F<sub>ST</sub> and d<sub>XY</sub> for each gene in each lineage.
-We also used PCadapt which identifies locally adapted loci.
+To identify highly divergent loci, we calculated F<sub>ST</sub> and d<sub>XY</sub> for each gene in each lineage and we used PCadapt to identify locally adapted loci.
+We then identified the genes that had SNPs that were the most signifincat in each of these methods.
 ### F<sub>ST</sub> and d<sub>XY</sub>
 First we calculated F<sub>ST</sub> and d<sub>XY</sub> only in genic regions of the genome.
 To do this we created a .bed file containing the cordinates of all of the genic regions by filtering the GTF file to only include genes
 ```console